Ruggedly made micro-serrated blades cut effortlessly. Boasts spacious, cushioned handles for added control and comfort. Easy to clean.

 We immersed ourselves in the kitchen shear market, poring over product research and checking in with owners to find out which shears are a cut above the rest.

-Please visit the matrix above to see our top choices, and continue reading to learn the rationale behind our picks.
+Please visit the product list above to see our top choices, and continue reading to learn the rationale behind our picks.

 Grape scissors were once a popular table accessory for dividing bunches of grapes.
 They were usually silver or silver-plated.